 This means, once we set out on a path, in theory, we should stay on that path indefinitely!
 That’s a little like what we see when we watch astronauts float around in space.
 So why don’t see that here on earth?

 Because there are usually other forces at play at the same time.
 On earth, we have gravity which is a force that is always pulling us towards the ground.
 This may seem like a strange concept, but if we take a second to stop and think about it, we’ve learned to overcome it from only a few weeks old as we learn to hold the weight of our head up, and every day since, use our muscles to create counter forces that push and move us up and on when we need to.

 Now, we simply take adjusting for gravity for granted – Can you think of the last time you stopped to think about the effect gravity was having as you went about your day?

-The only way to prevent us ending up somewhere we’d rather not, is to stop and check our current “flight path” regularly.
+The only way to prevent us from ending up somewhere we’d rather not is to stop and check our current “flight path” regularly.

 If you want to be intentional about anything, try doing these 5 steps!